On inverse problem with phase retrieval for an inclined line in the parabolic approximation: Numerical experiments

 which as we will show below does not demonstrate a good reversibility.

-Figure \ref{f1} shows the amplitudes for these three model fields in the image plane with the numerical simulation parameters specified in the caption.
-In figure \ref{f2} the squared modules of the pre-specified initial amplitudes and their real parts are shown together with their reconstructed values obtained using linear system (\ref{2p}) with $\alpha=1$.
-It can be seen that the reconstructed amplitudes for the Gaussian and parabolic beams closely approximate the respective pre-specified initial values although even in these cases the matrices $\mathbf{M}$ are near singular and their condition numbers are high -- about $8\cdot 10^{12}$ for all three models (matrix $\mathbf{M}$ does not depend on the model used).
-However in the case of step-like initial amplitude there exists a significant difference with the pre-specified initial amplitude especially near the boarders of the computational domain $[z_{min},z_{max}]$.
-This is further demonstrated in figure \ref{f3}, which is the same as figure \ref{f2}, except that it shows the results of solution of the second linear system (\ref{2q}) instead of pre-specified initial amplitude $u_0$.
+Fig.\ref{f1} shows the amplitudes for these three model fields in the image plane with the numerical simulation parameters specified in its caption.
+In Fig.\ref{f2} the squared modules of the initial amplitudes and their real parts are shown (as dash red lines) together with the reconstructed values obtained using linear system (\ref{2p}) (as blue solid lines).
+It can be seen that the reconstructed amplitudes for the Gaussian and parabolic beams approximate the respective initial values relatively well although matrix $\mathbf{M}$ is near singular and its condition number is high -- about $8\cdot 10^{12}$ for all three models (matrix $\mathbf{M}$ does not depend on the model used).
+However, in case of the step-like initial amplitude there exists a significant difference with the pre-specified initial amplitude particularly near the boarders of computational domain $[z_{min},z_{max}]$.